5 Causes of Thyroid Nodules

 The odds are that you haven’t given much thought to your thyroid, but this gland’s influence over your health is far-reaching.
 It’s often only when a problem develops that affects how it functions that its role is truly appreciated.

-At Houston Sinus Surgery in Houston, Cecil Yeung, MD, and our team understand the implications of a malfunctioning thyroid and when a thyroid issue requires treatment.
+At Houston Sinus Surgery in Houston, TX, Cecil Yeung, MD and Marcus Hershey, MD understand the implications of a malfunctioning thyroid and when a thyroid issue requires treatment.
 In this blog, we explore one of the more common issues — thyroid nodules.

 Thyroid nodules 101